jesperes/ejvm/README.md

 ejvm
 ====

-A JVM written in Erlang
+A JVM written in Erlang.